ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 To find a list of charities, you can ask for advice in #artist-general and check the pinned messages for a charity guide.

 If the charity you’d like to donate to is not crypto-friendly, we recommend checking out endaoment.org or CryptoForCharity.io.
 They both enable on-chain donations to any US-based 501c(3).
 Endaoment uses a DAF model and has a 1.5% fee; CryptoForCharity sends the gifts on as they're made and is zero fee.
-This method can also be done fully on-chain, so the donations never touch your personal wallet..
+This method can also be done fully on-chain, so the donations never touch your personal wallet.
 They are a 501c(3) that enables on-chain donations to any US-based 501c(3) via a Donor Advised Fund (DAF).
 This method can also be done fully on-chain, so the donations never touch your personal wallet.

 ---